cmu-sei/foundry-appliance/README.md

 ./build-appliance <hypervisor>
 ```

-For example, to build the appliance with Fusion or Workstation, run this command:
+For example, to build the appliance with VirtualBox, run this command:

 ```
-./build-appliance vmware
+./build-appliance virtualbox
 ```

-To add VirtualBox to the previous build, run this command:
+To add Proxmox to the previous build, run this command:

 ```
-./build-appliance vmware,virtualbox
+./build-appliance virtualbox,proxmox
 ```

 [Packer `build` options](https://www.packer.io/docs/commands/build) can be appended to the end of the command.
 For example, this will save partial builds and automatically overwrite the previous build (useful for debugging):